rachartier/tiny-glimmer.nvim/README.md

         -- WARN: You should disable this if you have already mapped these keys -- 		 or if you want to use the API functions to trigger the animations auto_map = true,

+        -- For search and paste, you can easily modify the animation to suit your needs -- For example you can set a table to default_animation with custom parameters:
+        -- default_animation = {
+        --     name = "fade",
+        --
+        --     settings = {
+        --         max_duration = 1000,
+        --         min_duration = 1000,
+        --
+        --         from_color = "DiffDelete",
+        --         to_color = "Normal",
+        --     },
+        -- },
-        search = {
+        -- settings needs to respect the animation you choose settings search = {
             enabled = false,
             default_animation = "pulse",